-As discussed later in these guidelines, in certain circumstances we are able to exclude capex from the RAB.
+As discussed later in these guideline, in certain circumstances we are able to exclude capex from the RAB.
 Where this occurs, we will adjust the CESS payments.
-Otherwise a NSP could bear more than 100 per cent of the cost of the excluded capex.
+Otherwise an NSP could bear more than 100%-per-cent of the cost of the excluded capex.